 FELICIA VÁSQUEZ, TREASURER

 Felicia Vásquez is a multifaceted analyst developing as a financial figure in film.
-After graduating from UTEP, she was working as a banking professional when a government contract brought her to Austin in 2017.
+After graduating from UTEP, she worked as a banking professional when a government contract allured her to Austin in 2017.

 The pandemic helped her realize a passion for storytelling & collaboration.
-While on her journey, Felicia looks forward to working with fellow film creatives and their projects, bringing enthusiasm to each challenge.
+On this journey, Felicia looks forward to working with fellow film creatives & their projects, bringing enthusiasm to each challenge.

-Leisurely, she spends time at swimming holes, reading sci-fi/fantasy, improving her sewing skills, and loves family movie night!
+Leisurely, she spends time at swimming holes, reading sci-fi/fantasy, or improving her sewing skills, & loves family movie night!

 Contact Felicia at firstname.lastname@example.org.